atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/payment.md

           Default: false: single-use card

-          Do note that when encountering unknown errors in payment to the airline, Atlas will not easily attempt to retry, as this may result in multiple deductions.
+          Atlas expects this information as Atlas is cautious when making payments for multiple cards.
+When encountering unknown errors in payment to the airline, Atlas will not easily attempt to retry, as this may result in multiple deductions.
       *   **paymentLimit **<mark style="color:blue;">**int**</mark>**  **<mark style="color:orange;">**Optional**</mark>

           Certain airlines may experience fare change after payment submission due to their inability to hold seat reservations.
 You can use this parameter to set a maximum acceptable payment amount threshold.
 This is the maximum amount which can be used to create the booking using a VCC.